 Industry Resources: Co-products

-While ethanol production consumes the grain's starch, the protein, minerals, fat and fiber are concentrated during the production process to produce a highly valued and nutritious livestock feed.
+The U.S. ethanol industry makes an enormous - and often overlooked - contribution to the global animal feed supply.
+Ethanol production only consumes the grain's starch; the protein, minerals, fat and fiber pass through the process and are concentrated into a highly valued and nutritious livestock feed.
 For dry mill ethanol refineries, which make up the majority of production, most feed is dried and sold as Distillers Dried Grains with Solubles (DDGS).
 A modern dry-mill ethanol refinery produces approximately 2.8 gallons of ethanol and more than 17 pounds of distillers grains from a bushel of corn.

 Historic Distillers Grains Production from U.S. Ethanol Biorefineries: